 Salsa Verde With Fresh Tomatillos

 Chef Orr had another hot and flavorful dish on his mind when he collected a bunch of tomatillos from his garden.
 “It is called a ground cherry, or a husked tomato,” Chef explained.
 He has spoken about volunteers in the garden in past Earth Eats episodes, and tomatillos are certainly one such plant.
 “We haven’t planted tomatillo plants in 10-15 years and they are still going strong!”

-Along with onions, a chile pepper, and a healthy portion of garlic, he roasted the tomatillos to develop a carmelized flavor.
+Along with onions, a chili pepper, and a healthy portion of garlic, he roasted the tomatillos to develop a caramelized flavor.
 “This will also evaporate some of the moisture in the onions and tomatillos which will make the salsa a little bit thicker.”

 And then, comes the basil!
 On the way in from picking in the garden, he swiped a few basil leaves from one of his plants to use in this salsa, but you could also use mint, tarragon or cilantro for a change of pace.
 Make the recipe your own by adding the flavors you best enjoy!

 - 15-20 tomatillos, sliced